NC State Wolfpack football: Dave Doeren era (2013–present)

 On December 1, 2012, Debbie Yow announced that Northern Illinois head coach Dave Doeren would be the new head coach of the Wolfpack.
 His initial signed contract paid $1.8 million annually.
 In Doeren's first season at the helm, the Wolfpack compiled a record of 3–9 and failed to win an ACC game.
 In his second season, they improved to 8–5 (one of the fastest turnarounds in school history), and won the 2014 St. Petersburg Bowl.
 They also posted a decisive 35–7 win against archrival North Carolina.
 Doeren accomplished all this with the 3rd youngest team in the nation.

 The next year, Doeren's team finished 7–6, losing the 2015 Belk Bowl.
-The team was led by quarterback Jacoby Brissett, who was eventually selected by the New England Patriots in the 2016 NFL Draft.
+The team was led by quarterback Jacoby Brissett, who was eventually selected by the New England Patriots in the 2016 NFL draft.
 For the 2016 season, the Wolfpack again finished 7–6.
 NC State began the season with a victory over William & Mary.
 After losing the following week to East Carolina, State won three straight, defeating Old Dominion, Wake Forest and Notre Dame (in a game infamously played during Hurricane Matthew).
 NC State would then lose four games in a row, first in a heartbreaker against No. 3 Clemson, then to No. 7 Louisville, and finally to Boston College and No. 19 Florida State.
 The Wolfpack would close the season with a win over Syracuse, a loss to Miami, a victory in the regular season finale against archrival North Carolina and a win over Vanderbilt in the Independence Bowl in Shreveport, Louisiana.

 On Thursday, October 5, 2017, at 8:00 pm, NC State played Louisville where quarterbacks Ryan Finley (NCSU) and Lamar Jackson (LOU) faced off in front of a national TV audience on ESPN College Football Thursday Primetime.
 Ryan Finley threw the football for 367 yards and Lamar Jackson threw the football for 354 yards.
 NC State won its first ACC divisional match-up against Louisville, with a final score of 39–25.
 On February 24, 2022, Doeren and NC State agreed to terms on a raise and contract extension that would keep the coach in Raleigh through 2026.

+As of November 30, 2024, Dave Doeren's teams have defeated archrival UNC 4 consecutive years and he has amassed an overall 8-4 record against the in state rival.